-PIP insurance pays a per-person benefit amount for injuries you and others specified in your policy sustain in an auto accident.
-Basic personal injury car insurance coverage is for the insured's own injuries on a first-party basis, without regard to fault.
+PIP insurance pays a per-person benefit for injuries you and others specified in your policy sustain in an auto accident.
+Basic personal injury car insurance coverage is for the insured’s own injuries on a first-party basis, without regard to fault.

 Parties typically covered by PIP include:

 - Policyholder’s relatives in the same household

-- Passengers (if they don’t have their own PIP coverage to place claim under)
+- Passengers (if they don’t have their own PIP coverage to place a claim under)

 - Other authorized drivers of your insured vehicle

-- Policyholder and family members if they are injured while riding in someone else’s car
+- Policyholders and family members if they are injured while riding in someone else’s car

-- Policyholder and family members if struck by another vehicle when a pedestrian (in some states).
+- Policyholders and family members if struck by another vehicle when a pedestrian (in some states).